“Having a good conscience, that when they defame you as evildoers, those who revile your good conduct in Christ may be

 Having a good conscience,

 The phrase “having a good conscience” develops “with meekness and fear” (1 Pe 3:15).
 We meet criticism with life beyond reproach.

 The Greek word “conscience” is broader than the English word.
 It is not so much the intuition by which we discern between right and wrong as the soul measuring itself.

-Literally, conscience means to know with.
+Literally, “conscience” comes from two words to know and with.
 We are witnesses to ourselves.
 We testify to our conduct.
 This is especially true of the consciousness we have of ourselves in our relation to God.
 This is self testimony.
 It is the result of our application of the Word to experience.

 Our conscience will never condemn what we believe to be right.
 This is a conscience that springs from a “faith unfeigned” (1 Ti.
 1:5).
 A good conscience is the knowledge that we do right and are well-pleasing to God.
 It is a mind free from liability to itself.

 Acts 24:16, “This being so, I myself always strive to have a conscience without offense toward God and men.”